Skip to content

 entra_id_password_prompt

-Customizes the prompt text shown when requesting the user’s Entra ID password.
-If not set, the default prompt is:
+Customizes the prompt text shown when requesting the user's Entra ID password.

-Use the password for your Office 365 or Microsoft online login.
+Default: Use the password for your Office 365 or Microsoft online login.

 entra_id_password_prompt = Enter your Microsoft 365 password